SLF4J user manual

 Given the simplicity of the SLF4J interfaces and its deployment model, developers of new logging frameworks should find it very easy to write SLF4J providers.

 since 2.0.9 You can specify the provider class explicitly via the "slf4j.provider" system property.
 This bypasses the service loader mechanism for finding providers and may shorten SLF4J initialization.
+For a list of providers class names, see the relevant FAQ entry.

 Libraries